molgenis/molgenis.org/public/documentation/guide-explore.md

 ###Package

-EntityType contains all data about the entities in MOLGENIS.
-Each row in this table represents an entity in MOLGENIS.
+Package contains all data about the packages in MOLGENIS.
+Each row in this table represents a package in MOLGENIS.

 ####Editing capabilities
 * Create: Yes
 * Read: Yes
-* Update: Yes for non system entities
+* Update: Yes, for non-system entities
   * Label
   * Description
   * Tags
 * Delete:
-  * Yes for non system entities
+  * Yes, for non-system entities
-  * `Important!` Deleting an package will result in deleting all children (packages entities and attributes).
+  * `Important!` Deleting a package will result in deleting all children (packages entities and attributes).

 ### System packages, system entities and system attributes

 System packages, system entities and system attributes are available in MOLGENIS 2.0 after installation.
 They are configured programmatically and can only be changed in new releases of the software.
-Changing the system packages, system entities and system attributes via the metadata editing functionality will be registerd in the database and update MOLGENIS (not the java part).
-When dropping the index and database this registration will be droped and the original values will be loaded again.
+Changing the system packages, system entities and system attributes via the metadata editing functionality, will be registerd in the database and update MOLGENIS (not the java part).
+When dropping the index and database, this registration will be dropped, and the original values will be loaded again.

 # Download

-At the bottom of the table there is a download button, which will allow you to save the data to a CSV of XLS file.
+At the bottom right of each table, there is a download button.
+This button allows you to save the data to a CSV or XLSX file.
 Depending on the purpose of the download, identifiers or labels can be used as column headers.
 Probably the data is safest inside molgenis!
-Another button will allow you to send your data to a [galaxy](https://galaxyproject.org/ "Galaxy") server.
+Another button, next to the download button, will allow you to send your data to a [galaxy](https://galaxyproject.org/ "Galaxy") server.

 ![Dataexplorer download](/res/images/dataexplorer/download_export.png?raw=true, "dataexplorer/download_export")